 I had COVID-19 for over 60 days.
 I’m 33 years old, was super healthy, pescatarian, 125 pounds, and ran and did yoga every day.
-I couldn’t walk for two weeks besides a couple steps.
+I couldn’t walk for two weeks besides a couple of steps.
 It was the worst illness of my life.

-COVID-19 has been such a rollercoaster, so many ups and downs.
+COVID-19 has been such a rollercoaster, with so many ups and downs.
 I ended up making a whole blog about my experience.
 It has 20k views from 76 countries.

 I’m a special education teacher and I think the reason I got such bad COVID-19 symptoms was because I didn’t put on my metaphorical mask first before helping others.
-I work in a school with over 90% students below poverty.
+I work in a school with over 90% of students below poverty.
 I was so worried about my students and their families.
 I would work 16-20 hours a day to compile lists of financial resources and other support and I would call parents every day.
 Some would call me crying at midnight and I would always answer.

 Also, in 2 days, 2 of my students’ parents died.
 I worked non-stop to help them and started getting only 3 hours of sleep.
 That’s when my COVID-19 symptoms became unbearable and my family made me go to the ER.

 I live in Chicago, USA, and was terrified to go after seeing the pictures of the hospitals in New York looking like morgues.
 My family made me and my roommate drove me.

 I didn’t realize I had COVID-19 symptoms for weeks.
 Here were the early signs: